 10 element Yagi for 10m thru 20m.
 1 feedline - no traps) ***

 Started as a Novice Class in 1965.
 First rig was a homebrew 40 watt CW transmitter and a donated Hammerlund Receiver.
 Upgraded to General Class in 1967 and then Advanced Class in 1970.
 Next rig was a Heathkit, assembled over 3 weekends.
 In 1979 bought a Tempo 2020D and a Palomar 300 amp fed into a 132 ft dipole.
 My QTH was 1800 ft ASL.
 Never a dull moment!
-My career (teaching) led me away from Ham Radio but semi-retirement in 1999 eventually brought me back.
+My career (teaching) led me away from Ham Radio but semi-retirement eventually brought me back.
 At the Orlando Hamcation I went into the testing room and took elements 2 and 3 for a General Class License, then at Palmetto Hamfest filled an unexpected vacant seat for the Extra Class License.
 Semi - retirement means 60-70 hour weeks and can be extremely tiresome.

 I sometimes monitor local VHF and UHF repeaters (never talk), but you may very well hear me on any HF band sending CW, PSK31, SSTV (14.233) or ragchewing with SSB.
 Meanwhile, waiting for Cycle 24 to brings us 250 sunspots daily and an SFI of 300 so I can have a QSO with some Ham on a small uncharted Island using a coat hanger for an antenna since the island is too small for a dipole.
 RACE YOU TO HIM!!!